-- Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37); - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16);

-- COVID-19-Related Rent Concessions (Amendment to IFRS 16); - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16); - Reference to Conceptual Framework (Amendments to IFRS 3); - Classification of Liabilities as Current or Non-current (Amendments to IAS 1); - IFRS 17 Insurance Contracts.
+- Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37). - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12). - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16). - COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16.). - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - Definition of Accounting Estimates (Amendments to IAS 8).

-4 Determination of fair values
+4 Measurement of fair values

-A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
-Fair values have been determined for measurement and for disclosure purposes based on the following methods.
-When applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.
+A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.
+Fair values have been determined for measurement and disclosure purposes based on the valuation techniques as follows.
+Where applicable, further information about the assumptions made in measuring fair values of an asset or a liability is included in the notes related to such asset or liability.